egouldo/VEFMAP_VEG_Stage6/analysis/preregistration_template.md

 *Data reliability* At this stage I am unsure about how we will quantitatively evaluate how reliable the data are for the questions being addressed.
-Qualitatievely, one of the most important considerations will be to assess how logical the outcomes are in relation to our observations and conceptual understanding.
-We have a very good moental model of these systems due to the large amounts of fieldwork in various areas over the years collecting the dataset used in this study as well as relevant data for other studies.
-As for data qualtiy, there are likely to be minor errors in such a large dataset that we cannot detect with our quality checking procedures, however, we are very confident that the data have been consistently collected (almost every survey was led by the same individual with the other surveyors being from a consistent set of experienced individuals), in the same places (all transects were permanently marked and relocated at each survey), and the datat checking process has been extremely thorough (documented in git).
+Qualitatively, one of the most important considerations will be to assess how logical the outcomes are in relation to our observations and conceptual understanding.
+We have a very good mental model of these systems due to the large amounts of fieldwork in various areas over the years collecting the dataset used in this study as well as relevant data for other studies.
+As for data quality, there are likely to be minor errors in such a large dataset that we cannot detect with our quality checking procedures, however, we are very confident that the data have been consistently collected (almost every survey was led by the same individual with the other surveyors being from a consistent set of experienced individuals), in the same places (all transects were permanently marked and relocated at each survey), and the data checking process has been extremely thorough (documented in git).
 All this considered, we believe that this is one of the most reliable vegetation datasets available anywhere in Victoria for its size and complexity.

 *Data exclusions* Data will only be excluded if we believe it is incorrect, and it can’t be corrected, it is irrelevant to a particular